Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-content.md

 ## Create playlists

-To create and insert a playlist to the database, follow the steps below:
+To create and insert a playlist into the database, follow the steps below:

-1. Insert a playlist to the database as a record.
+1. Insert a playlist into the database as a record.

     Add a new playlist to the database using the `Insert()` method of the [Tizen.Content.MediaContent.PlaylistCommand](/application/dotnet/api/TizenFX/latest/api/Tizen.Content.MediaContent.PlaylistCommand.html) class: